 (170 games — 13,684 rushing yards, 4.3 ypc, 145 rushing TDs; 18,456 yards from scrimmage, 162 total TDs)

 Tomlinson was a threat to reach the end zone every time he touched the football.
-The 2006 NFL MVP is the fifth-leading rusher in NFL history.
+The 2006 NFL MVP is the sixth-leading rusher in NFL history.
 He ranks third in touchdowns (162), behind only Jerry Rice and Emmitt Smith.
 He also holds countless NFL records, most notably the single-season touchdown record (28), and the record for consecutive games with a touchdown (18).
 He would likely rank higher on this list if not for his lack of overall team success.
 Tomlinson was inducted into Pro Football Hall of Fame as part of the Class of 2017.

 4. Emmitt Smith

 (226 games — 18,355 rushing yards, 4.2 ypc, 164 rushing TDs; 21,579 yards from scrimmage, 175 total TDs)